simsjarrod/Concurrent_Processing_Shared_Resources/README.md

 Try to figure out what's going on.

 1. What libraries did we import?
+    - datetime
+    - logging
+    - multiprocessing
+    - os
+    - platform
+    - sqlite3
+    - sys
+    - time
 1. Where do we set the TASK_DURATION_SECONDS?
+At the start where constants are declared.
 1. How many functions are defined?
+7
-1. What are the function names?
+1. What are the function names? recreate_database, create_table, drop_table, insert_pet, process_one, process_two, process_three
 1. In general, what does each function do?
+    - recreate_database drops and recreates a database
+    - create_table creates a table in the database
+    - insert_pet inserts an entry into the table
+    - process_one(two and three) all call the insert_pet function to insert an entry into the table
 1. Where does the execution begin?
-Hint: generally at the end of the file.
+Hint: generally at the end of the file. `if __name__ == "__main__":`
 1. How many processes do we start?
+3
 1. How many records does each process insert?
+2

 In this first run, we start 3 processes, each inserting 2 records into a shared database